King of the Pippins Apples

 Inventory, lb : 0

-King of the Pippins is available in fall and winter.
+King of the Pippins apples are harvested in the fall and can be stored through the winter.

 Recipes that include King of the Pippins Apples.
 One is easiest, three is harder.